 • During eight seasons in charge, won the UEFA Champions League in 2003 and 2007, but lost the 2005 final on penalties to Liverpool FC after leading 3-0.
 Milan also won a Serie A title, a Coppa Italia and the 2007 FIFA Club World Cup.

-• In his one full season in the French capital, 2012/13, Ancelotti steered Paris to their first Ligue 1 title in 19 years.
-Left to take over at Madrid, winning the Copa del Rey and the club's tenth European Cup in his first season, becoming only the fifth coach to win the trophy with two clubs in the process.
-Madrid added the UEFA Super Cup at the start of the following campaign, the fifth time Ancelotti had won that trophy as player or coach, although he was dismissed at the end of the campaign.
-In December 2015, appointed Bayern coach on a three-year contract, taking the reins in summer 2016 and winning the Bundesliga in his debut campaign.
+• Left to take over at Madrid, winning the Copa del Rey and the club's tenth European Cup in his first season, becoming only the fifth coach to win the trophy with two clubs in the process.
+Madrid then added the UEFA Super Cup, the fifth time Ancelotti had won that trophy as player or coach, before his dismissal at the end of the 2014/15 season.
+That December he was appointed Bayern coach, taking the reins in summer 2016 and winning the Bundesliga in his debut campaign.

 ©UEFA.com 1998-2017.
 All rights reserved.